Updated May 28, 2020.

-A critical user meeting this cookie disclaimer on a website has no choice but to hit the previous page button, or blindly go forward onto the site.
+Users meeting this cookie disclaimer on a website has no choice but to hit the previous page button, or blindly accept and go forward onto the site.

-A critical user might also already have noticed that this cookie disclaimer gives no guarantee that non-essential cookies, such as third party marketing cookies, haven’t already been set and activated upon arrival on the landing page.
+Users might also already have noticed that this cookie disclaimer gives no guarantee that non-essential cookies, such as third-party marketing cookies, haven’t already been set and activated upon arrival on the landing page.

 They most likely have on a website with this cookie disclaimer.

-A cookie message without any choice of prior and informed consent is not a cookie message that really protects the privacy of your users, nor does it live up to the requirements of the General Data Protection Regulation (GDPR).
+A cookie message without any choice of prior and informed consent is not a cookie message that really protects the privacy of your users, nor does it live up to the requirements of the GDPR.

-The following cookie disclaimers are non-compliant because they rely on the now-illegal implied consent or soft opt in, as ruled unlawful by the CJEU.
+The following cookie disclaimers are non-compliant because they rely on the now-illegal implied consent or soft opt in, clarified as unlawful by the EDPB guidelines of valid consent.

 A non-compliant cookie disclaimer using the unlawful implied consent.

 This cookie disclaimer used to be compliant with the GDPR but is unlawful after the EDPB guidelines on valid consent that specify that consent must be granular, specific, freely given and easily withdrawable.

-You can implement Cookiebot consent banner and still not be GDPR compliant.
-The following examples are non-compliant cookie consent banner implementations:
+The following examples are non-compliant cookie consent banner implementations.

-According to the GDPR and the CJEU Planet49 ruling, websites must have preference cookies, statistics cookies and marketing cookies un-ticked as a default so that users have to opt in themselves.
+According to the GDPR and the EDPB guidelines, websites must have preference cookies, statistics cookies and marketing cookies un-ticked as a default so that users have to opt in themselves.
 Only necessary cookies are allowed to be pre-ticked.